marialma/covid-19-messaging/what_we_know_en.md

 Mathematically, R0 is a function of an infected person's infectious contact rate (β) * the average infectious period (γ).
 The infectious contact rate is the number of contacts you have made * your likelihood of having infected them.
 Each part of this is affected by different things - your likelihood of having infected a contact would be a biological property, but the number of contacts you have would be a property of the social dynamics.

-*The goal of every outbreak epidemiologist is to reduce the R0 to below one, so the outbreak will die out.*
+*The goal of every outbreak epidemiologist is to reduce the R0 to below one, so that the outbreak will die out.*

 ## What are the symptoms?